rpizzardo/conservation_chamaecrista/README.md

 Codes and data used in:

 Pizzardo, R.C., Nic Lughadha, E., Rando, R. G., Forest, F., Nogueira, A., Prochazka5, L. S., Walker, B., Vasconcelos, T. 2023.
-Combining evolutionary history and conservation of Chamaecrista ser.
-Coriaceae in the Brazilian campo ruspestre.
+An assessment of methods to combine evolutionary history and conservation: a study case in the Brazilian campo rupestre.